MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

 Of course, you do not have to bind the FTP protocol to your Web site.
 If you want only an FTP site, you can still set up a site that has only FTP bindings.

-For more information about adding FTP publishing and FTP sites, see the the following walkthroughs:
+For more information about adding FTP publishing and FTP sites, see the following walkthroughs:

 - [Creating a New FTP Site](https://go.microsoft.com/fwlink/?LinkId=89115)
 - [Add FTP publishing to an existing Web site](https://go.microsoft.com/fwlink/?LinkId=89116)